Tanasia649/Caillou/README.md

 # Caillou

-Yes, based off Caillou.
-But a discord bot using python and hikari 😁
+This is a discord bot name Caillou.
+It's based off the cartoon Caillou, and I'm going to turn it into the best Caillou bot.
+Ah thank you very much.